Flow (psychology): Sports

 Flow may occur in challenging sports such as eventing.

 The concept of being in the zone during an athletic performance fit within Csíkszentmihályi's description of the flow experience.
 Theories and applications of being in the zone and its relationship with an athletic competitive advantage are topics studied in the field of sport psychology.
 Flow experience has received considerable attention within sport psychology, with Jackson conducting qualitative research on the flow experience in elite athletes.
 Jackson co-authored with Csikszentmihalyi the book, Flow in Sports.
 In a qualitative study of NCAA Division I athletes on the experience of flow, 94% of the athletes described flow state as causing a merging of action and awareness, and that it was effortless and automatic.

 Timothy Gallwey's influential works on the "inner game" of sports, such as golf and tennis, described the mental coaching and attitudes required to "get in the zone" and fully internalize mastery of the sport.

 Roy Palmer suggests that "being in the zone" may also influence movement patterns as better integration of the conscious and subconscious reflex functions improves coordination.
 Many athletes describe the effortless nature of their performance while achieving personal bests.

 Many martial arts such as Japanese budō contain aspects of psychological flow.
 Mixed martial arts champion and Karate master Lyoto Machida uses meditation techniques before fights to attain mushin, a concept that, by his description, is in all respects equal to flow.

-The Formula One driver Ayrton Senna, during qualifying for the 1988 Monaco Grand Prix, explained: "I was already on pole, [...] and I just kept going.
+Formula One driver Ayrton Senna, during qualifying for the 1988 Monaco Grand Prix, explained: "I was already on pole, [...] and I just kept going.
 Suddenly I was nearly two seconds faster than anybody else, including my team mate with the same car.
 And suddenly I realised that I was no longer driving the car consciously.
 I was driving it by a kind of instinct, only I was in a different dimension.
 It was like I was in a tunnel."

 Former 500 GP rider Wayne Gardner talking about his victory at the 1990 Australian Grand Prix on The Unrideables 2 documentary said: "During these last five laps I had this sort of above body experience where actually raised up above and I could see myself racing.
 It was kind of a remote control and it's the weirdest thing I've ever had in my life. [...]"
 After the race Mick [Doohan] and in fact Wayne Rainey said: "How the hell did you do that?" and I said: "I have no idea."